 Example push query¶

-Specify a push query by using the EMIT CHANGES clause in a SELECT statement.
+Specify a push query by using an EMIT refinement clause in a SELECT statement.

 The following statement shows how to select five events from a